SICKAG/sick_scan_xd/doc/sick_scan_segment_xd.md

 Msgpack validation leads to error messages in case of udp packet drops.
 Increase the value `msgpack_validator_check_missing_scandata_interval` to tolerate udp packet drops.
 Higher values increase the number of msgpacks collected for verification.

-Note: A Multiscan136 can be simulated by the SICK emulator (Windows only).
-If the scans are visualized with an internet browser using Sopas Air, the visualization can cause high cpu usage leading to udp package drops or errors on msgpack validation.
-Make sure that Sopas Air is minimized and its cpu usage is normal.

 ## Firewall configuration

 By default, UDP communication is allowed on localhosts.
 To enable udp communication between 2 different machines, firewalls have to be configured.